DA-TransUNet: Integrating Spatial and Channel Dual Attention with Transformer U-Net for Medical Image Segmentation: Introduction

 \section{Introduction}

+Medical image segmentation is the process of delineating regions of interest within medical images for diagnosis and treatment planning.
+It serves as a cornerstone in medical image analysis.
 Precise delineation of lesions plays a crucial role in quantifying diseases, aiding the assessment of disease prognosis, and evaluating treatment efficacy.
-Manual segmentation is accurate and generally affordable for pathological diagnosis, but is crucial in a standardized clinical setting.
+Manual segmentation is both accurate and affordable for pathology diagnosis but vital in standardized clinical settings.
 Conversely, automated segmentation ensures a reliable and consistent process, boosting efficiency, cutting down on labor and costs, and preserving accuracy.
 Consequently, there is a substantial demand for exceptionally accurate automated medical image segmentation technology within the realm of clinical diagnostics.